britram/taps-transports/draft-ietf-taps-transports.md

 Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

-Application layer protocols may use HTTP as a substrate with an existing method and data formats, or specify new methods and data formats.
-Some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g., {{RFC6546}}).
-Because HTTP works in many restricted infrastructures, it can also be used to tunnel other application-layer protocols.

 ### Interface Description

 There are many HTTP libraries available exposing different APIs.
 The APIs